It is no new information that COVID-19 is causing unprecedented economic damage globally.

 - Communicate with your staff.
 Talk with staff about the realities of the gravity of the situation.
 Keeping an open line of communication with your staff makes them feel at ease about what is internally going on with the organization.
 They have families they need to feed at home and everyone is a bit anxious.
-An open line of communication really helps reduce fear, stress, and anxiety, and builds a lot of trust.
+An open line of communication really helps reduce fear, stress, and anxiety, and builds a lot of trusts.

 - Establish a lay-off process.
 In case you have to lay off employees, consult with your State’s unemployment office.
 They have great resources and can give you a better idea of what the process looks like for unemployed workers.